Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/new_project.md

 8. In the Solution Configuration dialog box, select the **Vitis Kernel Flow Target** from the dropdown menu.

    This enables the creation of a Vitis application acceleration hardware kernel (.xo) as an output for the project.
-For more information on how enabling the Vitis kernel flow configures the default behavior of the tool, refer to [Vitis HLS Process Overview](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/Vitis-HLS-Process-Overview) in the Vitis HLS Flow of the Vitis Unified Software Platform Documentation (UG1416).
+For more information on how enabling the Vitis kernel flow configures the default behavior of the tool, refer to [Vitis HLS Flow Overview](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/Vitis-HLS-Flow-Overview) in the Vitis HLS Flow of the Vitis Unified Software Platform Documentation (UG1416).

 9. With your project settings now configured, click **Finish**.
     Vitis HLS opens the new project in the default view.